MarAl15/SemanticImageSynthesis/README.md

 pip install -r requirements.txt
 ```

-Please note that this code uses Tensorflow 2.3.0 with GPU support.
-Therefore, you must have CUDA and cuDNN installed beforehand.
+Please note that this code uses Tensorflow with GPU support.
+You must therefore have CUDA and cuDNN installed beforehand.

-_This code was developed and tested on an Nvidia GeForce RTX 3060 with CUDA 10.1 and cuDNN 7.6.5._
+_This code has been tested on an NVIDIA GeForce RTX 2060 with CUDA 10.1 + cuDNN 7.6.5 for TF 2.3.0  and CUDA 11.2 + cuDNN 8.10.0 for TF 2.10.0._

 ## Dataset preparation